Loading...

 How to Replace WordPress Cron with a Real Cron Job

 Have you ever noticed that your scheduled posts in WordPress are missing?
-Though WordPress has its own cron feature that dictates the scheduling of your blog's posts and events, WP-cron is not a literal cron job.
+Although WordPress has its own cron feature for managing scheduled posts and automated tasks, WP‑cron is not a true Linux cron job, which often leads to missed or delayed scheduled events.

 Linux cron job vs. WP-cron

-This video will help walk you through your first time replacing a WP-cron with a Linux cron job.
+A video tutorial is provided to guide you through your first time replacing WP‑cron with a Linux cron job.

 Step 1: Disable wp-cron.php